DataONEorg/dataone-integration/README.txt

 Running the Web Tests Locally
 -----------------------------
-If you are a member node, are ambitious, and want to run the same tests found in the web tester locally, you would checkout the d1_integration package and run it either through Eclipse, or from the command line.

-The member node tier tests (MNodeTier*IT) are 'context aware', and require the context to passed into the tests at runtime.
-Specifically, the system property 'context.mn.basurl' needs to be set.
-This would then be combined with the built-in maven control for running specific tests, as described above.
+In addition to running the WebTester from mncheck.test.dataone.org, those who want more control over testing have a few options on running the tests locally, depending on your readiness with Java development tools.

+1. No Maven: The WebTester webapp can be downloaded and run from the commandline, setting up a jetty web server that you point your browser to instead of mncheck.test.dataone.org.
+This option lets you start and stop the server and cancel jobs, but gives you the same functionality and UI as the WebTester DataONE maintains.
+You will also have access to log messages the webapp produces.

+To do this download the MNWebTester.war and run from the commandline:

+  1.   java -jar MNWebTester.war
+  2.   point your browser to localhost:6680

+You can stop the server with ^C or through a telnet command to a listener on the adjacent port:

+  3.   telnet localhost 6681
+  4.   tap return key

+2. Maven, no Java:  The d1_integration project can be checked out and run locally from the command line.
 For example:

+For example:
-   mvn -Dcontext.mn.baseurl=https://dryad.foo.org/mn -Dit.test=MNodeTier1IT verify
+   mvn -Dcontext.mn.baseurl=https://mn.foo.org/mn -Dit.test=MNodeTier1IT verify
-   mvn -Dcontext.mn.baseurl=https://dryad.foo.org/mn -Dit.test=MNodeTier* verify
+   mvn -Dcontext.mn.baseurl=https://mn.foo.org/mn -Dit.test=MNodeTier* verify

+In the examples above, the baseurl and test sets are specified with -D options, and both are necessary.
+The verify is the life-cycle goal maven is given that will initiate building, unit testing, packaging, and lastly run the integration tests matching the pattern you specify.

+All of the WebTester tests are organized in the project under:

+  src/test/java/org/dataone/integration/it/MNodeTier*

-Additionally, these tests make use of a set of client certificates when making api calls.
+Additionally, Tier2 and above tests make use of a set of client certificates when making api calls.
 These need to be downloaded separately and installed on the machine from where the tests are being run.
-Please contact coredev@dataone.org to request the certificates.
+Please contact support@dataone.org to request the certificates.

 the property and default that controls where the libclient will look for these is: